-Criterion Definition Automatically Defined for Custom Matching Rules Field Indicates which field to compare.
-When selecting fields, keep the following in mind.
-The available fields depend on which object the matching rule applies to and include both standard and custom fields.
-The supported input field types are email, lookup relationship, master-detail relationship, number, phone, standard picklists, custom picklists (single-select only), text, and URL. • You can't use an auto-numbered lookup or master-detail relationship field in a matching rule.
-If you enable state and country picklists, we recommend using State/Province Code and Country Code in your matching rules.
+Criterion Definition Automatically Defined for Experience and Salesforce Classic (not available in all orgs) Custom Matching Rules Available in: Essentials, Professional, Enterprise, Performance, Unlimited, Field Indicates which field to compare.
+When selecting fields, keep the following in mind. and Developer Edifions The available fields depend on which object the matching rule applies to and include both standard and custom fields.
+The supported input field types are email, lookup relationship, master-detail relationship, number, phone, standard picklists, custom picklists (single-select only), text, and URL.
+You can't use an auto-numbered lookup or master-detail relationship field in a matching rule. • If you enable state and country picklists, we recommend using State/Province Code and Country Code in your matching rules.
 These fields yield better results than the state and country text fields.
 Matching Method Defines the method for how the fields are compared.
 You can use the provided exact matching method for almost any field, including custom fields.
 A fuzzy matching method is available for commonly used standard fields.
 Each matching method is defined by normalization and match key definitions, matching algorithms, and other criteria.
+Match Blank Fields Specifies how blank fields affect whether the two fields being compared are considered matches.
+If you select Match Blank Fields for a field and that field is blank in both records being compared, the fields are considered matches.
+However, if you select Match Blank Fields for a field and that field is blank in only one of the records being compared, the fields aren't considered matches.
+If you don't select Match Blank Fields for a field and that field is blank in both records being compared, the fields aren't considered matches.
+Match Key A formula that improves the speed and performance of duplicate detection.
+When the matching rule runs, it compares the match key values of the saved record with existing records.
+If the saved record has the same match key value as an existing record, it's a potential duplicate ~